christophergandrud/simPH/README.md

 An R package for simulating and plotting quantities of interest (relative hazards, first differences, and hazard ratios)for linear coefficients, multiplicative interactions, polynomials, penalised splines, and non-proportional hazards, as well as stratified survival curves from Cox Proportional Hazard models.

+For more information plus examples, please see this [working paper](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2227226).

 The package includes the following functions:

 #### Simulation Functions